Written by – Dakshayani Athalye

 What are some of your suggestions to best utilise the opportunity provided by a house concert?
 Please share your opinions and suggestions in comments below!

-5 replies on “How to make chamber concerts worthwhile?”
+5 responses to “How to make chamber concerts worthwhile?”

 No individual recording/photography is very laudable and will make for better focus on listening.